tidwall/GoSwift/README.md

 ### License

-The GoKit source code available under the MIT License.
+The GoSwift source code available under the MIT License.

 The Go source code in the `examples` directory is copyright Mark McGranaghan and licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).